mlcommons/croissant/docs/croissant-spec-1.1.md

 Statistics are generally attached to a specific RecordSet or Field.
 For example, the number of records is a statistic on the RecordSet, while the distribution of values in a field is a statistic on the field.

-To represent statistics in Croissant, we use the annotation mechanism introduced in Section {sec:annotations}.
+To represent statistics in Croissant, we use the annotation mechanism introduced in Section [Annotations](#annotating-data).
 The following example shows statistics are the RecordSet and Field level.

 ```json
 {